IgorSzyporyn/storybook-facelift/README.md

 Which will produce an UI wise enhanced version of Storybook with a dark/light toggler.

-## Options
+## Addon Parameters

-The type for the options is called `Parameters.ApiParameters`
+The type for the parameters is called `AddonParameters` and can be imported via

+`import type { AddonParameters } from 'storybook-facelift'`

 ```
 enhanceUi?: boolean